Ganymede-Bio/website-docusaurus/docs/functions/rheometer_read.md

 ## TriosRheometerRead

-Read Trios output data tables from TA Waters DHR-2 / DHR-3 and uploads files to data lake
+Reads Trios output data tables from (in Excel format, with each tab denoting a separate run) and uploads files to data lake

 **Arguments**: